SappirBo/Break-The-Enigma/README.md

 In the beginning the dataset was built on top of the Wikipedia entries of the enigma - it amounted to a total of 16K words.

 We tried several runs on several different models - but at most we reached a performance of 70% success - after consultation, we introduced Tiny Shakespeare - a collection of all Shakespeare's plays, the above collection contains more than 40K lines from Shakespeare's plays - something which increased the size of the dataset to more than 200K words in total.

+## The Algorithms used
+### AdaBoost (Adaptive Boosting) using Decision Tree
+introduction:
+Adaboost is an ensemble learning algorithm (combining several individual models) used for classification and regression tasks.
+Its main purpose is to combine several weak classifiers, usually simple models, into one strong classifier or predictor.
+The goal is to improve predictive performance over a single weak classifier by iteratively focusing on misclassified cases in the training data.

+Adaboost works through an iterative process.
+Initially, each training instance is assigned equal weight.
+A weak classifier, usually a decision tree with limited depth (stump), is trained on this weighted data.
+After training, Adaboost evaluates the performance of the weak classifier.
+It then assigns higher weights to the misclassified cases, prompting the next weak classifier to focus more on these difficult cases.
+This process is repeated for a predetermined number of iterations or until a perfect model is obtained.
+The final model combines the predictions of all weak learners, where the contribution of each weak learner is weighted according to his performance.

+Adaboost with decision trees as weak classifiers is particularly effective for binary classification tasks.
+It works well with databases that contain a mix of numeric and categorical attributes.
+However, Adaboost can also be applied to regression tasks and can work with different types of data.
+Its adaptability and strong performance make it suitable for a wide range of machine learning applications, especially when dealing with complex relationships within the data.

+In our implementation:
+Since the algorithm combines several weak rules to create a strong rule, we can use any permutation of a given level (letter index - that is, each index will serve as a certain level) as a weak rule and combine them.
+This way the algorithm will hopefully be able to learn the configuration pattern of the Enigma machine.

+There is one problem we can foresee - even in case this algorithm works perfectly, it still always blocks on the longest word in the dataset - because our rules are only set to the maximum size of the dataset.

+We will take the information in our database and initialize all the words along the word to a fixed size - because AdaBoost requires a feature vector with a fixed length.
+We will divide the data into training and testing and train the model - the training of the model will be carried out X times where X is the length of the longest word in our training database -> we would like that in each iteration, AdaBoost will learn the form of the permutation of the same index (in each index 26 letters are mapped to 26 other letters ).